facebookresearch/Mephisto/examples/static_react_task/README.md

 This data can later be viewed using `MephistoDataBrowser` or other scripts.

 ### Onboarding
-An onboarding step can be added to tasks, which will be shown the first time a worker encounters a task with the same `--onboarding-qualification` set.
+An onboarding step can be added to tasks, which will be shown the first time a worker encounters a task with the same `onboarding_qualification` set.
 For Static React Tasks, calling `handleSubmit` when `isOnboarding` is true will submit the onboarding.
-If the object passed has the flag `{"success": false}` in it, the worker will be prevented from working on the real task, or any future tasks with the same `--onboarding-qualification` set.
+If the object passed has the flag `{"success": false}` in it, the worker will be prevented from working on the real task, or any future tasks with the same `onboarding_qualification` set.
 This task has one such button in `webapp/src/components/core_components.jsx` that is only shown if `isOnboarding` is true, and always submits a successful onboarding.

 ```js
 <button